Adamant-im/adamant-exchangebot/README.md

-ADAMANT Exchange Bot is a software that allows you to launch own exchange, anonymous, instant and convenient.
+ADAMANT Exchange Bot is software that allows you to launch your own exchange, anonymous, instant, and convenient.
 Exchange bots work in ADAMANT Messenger chats directly.

 Coins supported: